-1. A student may register for up to a maximum of 12 credit hours in any spring or fall semester.

-2. A student may register for up to a maximum of 6 credit hours in any term of six weeks' duration or less
+- 1. A student may register for up to a maximum of 12 credit hours in any fall or spring semester. - 2.
+A student may register for up to a maximum of 6 credit hours in any term of six weeks' duration.